dojo/docs/dojo/data/api/Notification.rst

 **The Complete Feature:**

-For convenience, the complete feature is defined below:
+For convenience, the complete feature from dojo/data/api/Notification.js is defined below:

 .. code-block :: javascript